Michels Warren: 1999–2004 Nuclear waste repository proposal

-Michels Warren was engaged by the Commonwealth Government between 1999 and 2004 to provide services related supporting an affirmative case for the establishment of a nuclear waste repository in outback South Australia.
+Michels Warren was engaged by the federal government between 1999 and 2004 to provide services related supporting an affirmative case for the establishment of a nuclear waste repository in outback South Australia.
 Kelvin Thomson, Federal shadow environment minister for the Labor party lodged Freedom of Information requests to obtain details of Michels Warren's contract work and Senator Bob Brown asked questions in Parliament on the matter, resulting in further disclosure of contract costs and objectives.
 Further attention was drawn to their work by the South Australian Environment Minister, John Hill.
 Friends of the Earth allege that Michels Warren was engaged in the monitoring of protestors and production and dissemination of propaganda.

 2015–2016 Nuclear Fuel Cycle Royal Commission

 Michels Warren was engaged by the Nuclear Fuel Cycle Royal Commission to provide a range of public relations and communications services during its public inquiry.
-Additionally, several Michels Warren's clients have interests in nuclear industrial development including construction companies Mott MacDonald, Lend Lease and Baulderstone and Rheinmetall Defence, which provides nuclear power plant simulation services.
+Additionally, several Michels Warren's clients have interests in nuclear industrial development including construction companies Mott MacDonald, Lendlease and Baulderstone and Rheinmetall Defence, which provides nuclear power plant simulation services.